stan-dev/cmdstanpy/docsrc/installation.rst

 ============

-CmdStanPy is a pure-Python3 package which wraps CmdStan, the command-line interface to Stan which is written in C++, therefore, in addition to Python3,
+CmdStanPy is a pure-Python3 package which wraps CmdStan, the command-line interface to Stan which is written in C++.
+Therefore, in addition to Python3,
 CmdStanPy requires a modern C++ toolchain in order to build and run Stan models.
 There are several ways to install CmdStanPy and the underlying CmdStan components.